HeySQuAD: A Spoken Question Answering Dataset: Dataset Description

 \subsection{Annotation details}

-The annotators were recruited after approval from an internal ethics board.
-All questions corresponding to a \squad\ context were shown to the speaker one after another.
-The speaker was required to record one question at a time; thus, sentences of the same context were spoken by the same speaker.
+We employed a total of 12 speakers - 5 females and 7 males - who are all native-English speakers with no accents.
+For synthetic audio questions, we use the Amazon Polly service and choose single speaker \quotes{Joanna} with \quotes{neural} engine to output mp3 files with a sample rate of 16KHz.
+All questions corresponding to a \squad\ context were shown to the annotator one after another.
+The annotator was required to record one question at a time; thus, sentences of the same context were spoken by the same speaker.
 We believe this is closer to a real-life scenario where the user has a multi-turn interaction with the system.
-We have employed a total of 12 speakers - 5 females and 7 males - who are all native-English speakers with no accents.
-For synthetic audio questions, we use Amazon Polly service and choose single speaker \quotes{Joanna} with \quotes{neural} engine to output mp3 files with sample rate of 16KHz.